 - Because of the tank lid design, you cannot put anything on it

-The Woodbridge brand is a popular choice when it comes to buying the best tall toilet for your needs.
-The T-0001 features a seamless modern design not only for elegance but also with ease of upkeep in mind.
-There are fewer nooks and crannies and smoother angles which makes it easier to clean.
+The T-0019 extra-height toilet features a seamless modern design with elegance and ease of upkeep in mind.
+There are fewer nooks and crannies and smoother angles, making cleaning easier.

-The flush system offers 2 options: a partial flush that delivers 1.0 gallons per flush and a full flush that uses 1.6 gallons.
-The siphon flushing system delivers a powerful yet silent flush.
+The flush system offers two options: a partial flush that delivers 1.0 gallons per flush and a full flush with 1.6 gallons.
+The siphon flushing system has a powerful yet silent flush.
 This reduces the chance of a clogged pipe.

-The seat is at the comfort height level (17″) which makes it a good option for elderly users.
+The seat is at a comfortable height level (17″), making it a good option for elderly users.

 - Design is sleek and modern with a skirted design for easy cleaning